agui968/Predicting-Beer-Styles-with-Machine-Learning/README.md

 + Parameter adjustments for the Gradient Boosting Classifier.

 ### Conclusion
 In conclusion, the Gradient Boosting Classifier, trained without scaling the data, proved to be the most effective model for beer style classification.
 The detailed analysis and model configurations can be found in the associated Jupyter notebooks.

-For a comprehensive view of the project and detailed metrics, refer to the respective Jupyter notebooks in the [notebooks directory](./notebooks/).
-The final model's parameters are available in [final_model_config.yaml](./models/final_model_config.yaml).
+You can also refer to the [notebooks directory](./notebooks/) for a comprehensive view of the project and detailed metrics.
+The final model parameters are available in [final_model_config.yaml](./models/final_model_config.yaml).

 ### Structure of the repository: